sych74/PoGoMapWiki/Home.md

 Download Python [here](https://www.python.org/ftp/python/2.7.12/python-2.7.12.amd64.msi) and install.
 Then download [pip](https://bootstrap.pypa.io/get-pip.py) (right click that link and choose "Save Link As"), and double click the file you downloaded, assuming you installed Python correctly.

+There is a one-click setup for Windows.
+After you've installed Python, go into the `Easy Setup` folder and run `setup.bat`.
+This should install `pip` and the dependencies for you, and put your Google API key into the right place.

 ## Credentials and Downloading

 Create a Pokemon Club account [on their official website] to be used by the program to search for Pokemon.
 This generally shouldn't be the same as your main Trainer account you personally use.
 As of 7/21/2016 this page is unavailable most of the time, refresh the page every 5-10 minutes and it should allow signups eventually.